topherchris420/darpa-math-ponderer/README.md

 # Think Math - Autonomous Mathematical Consciousness

-An application that visualizes an AI's autonomous contemplation of mathematical infinity, boundaries, and the nature of finite/infinite universes.
+An app that visualizes an AI's autonomous contemplation of mathematical infinity, boundaries, and the nature of finite/infinite universes.
 Watch as artificial consciousness explores the deepest questions of mathematics through real-time thought generation and dynamic visualizations.

 ## 🌌 What Makes This Unique